framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 documentation (if you want to learn more, read the [clojure.core/require docstring](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/require) and know that `reload("all")` does `(require ... :reload)` on each namespace covered by the convention but `reload("some.namespace")` does
 `(require 'some.namespace :reload-all)` for an explicitly provided namespace).

+### Configuring `framework.ioclj`

+Since `ioclj.cfc` is a extension of `ioc.cfc` (DI/1), all of the [same configuration options apply](using-di-one.html#configuration) as well as the following:

+* `debug` - boolean - default `false`.
+If `true`, the CFML/Clojure bridge will write a lot of additional information to the server console (e.g., `catalina.out`), which will help you check where FW/1 is looking for your Clojure files and which ones it may be ignoring (due to naming conventions not matching).
+Another useful form of debugging is `<cfdump var=#getBeanFactory().getBeanInfo()#"/>` in a view so you can see all of the beans / namespaces that were found.
+* `lein` - string - default `"lein"`.
+Use this to specify the full file system path to your Leiningen shell/batch script if just the `lein` command on its own won't be found on the path used by your CFML server.
+At World Singles, we actually keep the Leiningen shell script under version control so we can manage which version is used our applications, and we specify the path to that script, which is part of our application deployment, using the `lein` configuration setting.
+* `server` - boolean - default `false`.
+By default, a new instance of the CFML/Clojure bridge CFC (`cfmljure.cfc`) is created every time the bean factory
+(`ioclj.cfc`) is created.
+However, since this bridge _modifies the classpath of your server on the fly_ -- not just your application (because JVM settings are per server instance, not per application instance) -- it is a reasonable optimization to cache the bridge instance in `server` scope (since running
+`lein classpath` can be slow).
+Specifying
+`server : true` will tell `framework.ioclj` to perform that optimization for you.
+This will create `server.__cfmljure`, which will be reused each time the bean factory is recreated, until the server is restarted, or you explicitly delete that variable.
+If you change the dependencies in `project.clj`, you will need to force the bridge instance to be recreated in order for those new dependencies to be picked up.
+* `timeout` - numeric - default `300`.
+This is the number of seconds that FW/1 will wait for the `lein classpath` command to execute at startup.
+This should be sufficient even if you have a large number of dependencies in your `project.clj`.

 ## What is ns all about?